 It excites me that the outcome of coaching can positively affect individuals health, finances, relationships and communities.

-In September 2013, it is my plan to embark upon the six month certification phase of development with CTI.
+In September of 2013, I started taking certification courses with CTI.
 This certification is recognized by the International Coaches Federation; included with this training is an expectation that coaches meet core competencies and adhere to a code of ethics.